 Calliope Games and Richard Garfield (the inventor of Magic the Gathering) designed Hive Mind, a trivia game that puts all players on equal footing.
 Can you design the next great trivia game?

-In the Design Your Own Trivia Game competition, students will compete to design the next great trivia game for kids!
+In the Design Your Own Trivia Game competition, students competed to design the next great trivia game for kids!

 Want to learn more about the program?
 This flyer will help you get started.